hermassest/hermassest.github.io/_posts/2023-01-03-Build-Your-Own-Raspberry-Pi-Cluster.md

 ### Instaling rancher (optional but recomended).
 In this section se will install rancher for visualized configuration.

-- First you need a virtual machin appart from the pi boards, so intialise a vertual inviroment via any virtual machine app (_recomended softwere: ubentu 8.04_).
+- First you need a virtual machine appart from the pi boards you have, so intialise a vertual inviroment via any virtual machine programm (_recomended softwere: ubentu 18.04 4GB_).
+-use the scure shell via terminal to log to the vertual machine, then elevate your credential to root.